Abbey College Cambridge students and teachers in Chemistry class

 Assessment is via a combination of multiple choice questions and short answer question styles.
 You will also need to receive an endorsement for your practical work from the college.

-VISITS AND ACADEMIC CHALLENGES
+CLASS VISITS AND ACADEMIC CHALLENGES

 Being situated close to the University of Cambridge’s Department of Chemistry enables us to organise class visits to attend lectures delivered by world renowned scientists.
 Important scientists from the Royal Society of Chemistry also bring into lessons equipment used in their own research so you can gain hands on experience.